AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/social-functions/set-up-linkedin-lead-gen-forms.md

    ![](assets/linkedin-pages-to-capture.png)

-1. To accept default LinkedIn to Marketo field mappings, simply click **Create**.
+1. To accept default LinkedIn to Marketo field mappings, simply click **[!UICONTROL Create]**.
 If you would like to change the default field mapping, remove a field mapping, or add a new field mapping, you can do this on a per field basis through the modal below.

    >[!CAUTION]
    >